-- the ongoing expansion and growth of the Trust's 'improvement' and business functions, embedding structures to focus on key priorities: SEND strategy, supporting students at disadvantage, safeguarding, attendance, and shared business functions.
-Future leaders are actively recruited to maintain resilience and grow capacity to enable excellence; - the growth of Fusion School Services Ltd, the Trust's trading subsidiary, which has expanded its operation to provide cleaning to the majority of Trust schools; - the Trust's growth strategy, including the onboarding of Sidmouth College (joined: 1 March 2023), and Honiton Community College (joined: 1 July 2023). - planning for Matford Brook Academy, our new school in the West of Exeter, which opened in September 2023
+- the ongoing expansion and growth of the Trust's 'improvement' and business functions, embedding structures to focus on key priorities: SEND strategy, supporting students at disadvantaged, safeguarding, attendance, and shared business functions.
+Future leaders are actively recruited to maintain resilience and grow capacity to enable excellence. - the growth of Fusion School Services Ltd, the Trust's trading subsidiary, which has expanded its operation to provide cleaning to the majority of Trust schools. - the onboarding of Tor Bridge High which formally joined the Trust on 1 July 2024. - consultation with stakeholders at Exmouth Community College with a view to the academy onboarding during 2022-25; - the opening of Matford Brook Academy to a reduced Year 7 cohort, in September 2023 in temporary accommodation at St Luke's School with planning continuing for opening on the new site in September 2024.